wedesoft/www.wedesoft.de/_posts/2024-05-11-clojure-nuklear.md

 Nuklear has several stock symbols for symbol buttons.
 Furthermore one can register a texture to be used in an image button.
-The button method returns true if it was clicked.
+Each button method returns true if the button was clicked.
 {% highlight clojure %}
 (ns nukleartest
     (:import ; ...